Hannah Rose

 Storyteller, Dog Lover, Chaos Coordinator

-Navigating the health system with a long list of unexplained symptoms and multiple surgeries was lonely and exhausting, so she turned pain into purpose and found her home at Spicey.
+Navigating the health system with a long list of unexplained symptoms & multiple surgeries was lonely and exhausting, so she turned pain into purpose and found her home at Spicey.

 She’s fiercely committed to building a safe & supportive community where things stay real, accessible, and funny (because sometimes that’s the only thing that helps).

-Gets Spicey for: Endometriosis, PCOS, Chronic Fatigue, Migraines, Joint Pain, Chronic Back Pain
+Gets Spicey for: Endometriosis, PCOS, Fibromyalgia, Migraines, Chronic Back & Neck Pain, POTS

 We can do everything “right,” see the specialists, try the meds, follow the protocols, and still get into massive medical debt in the process.
 No matter how much we advocate for ourselves, we're always fighting to be believed.